If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 Deakin University has multiple online psychology courses at an undergraduate level.
 The Bachelor of Psychological Science and the Bachelor of Psychology (Honours) are the only courses in Victoria where you can study specialist psychology majors during your undergraduate degree – in Child and Family, Organisational Studies, and Forensic Studies.
 You can also choose Psychology as a major in other Deakin degrees – Arts, Marketing, or Human Resource Management.
 Alternatively, you might like to combine a Bachelor of Psychological Science with a Bachelor of Criminology.
 An honours (4th) year is available for all three-year courses (providing entry requirements are met), allowing you to prepare yourself for postgraduate study and pursue a career as a psychologist.

 The University of Southern Queensland offers two 3-year online psychology degrees.
 The Bachelor of Science degree with a major in Psychology is designed for students who want to combine psychology with other disciplines and can be taken as part of a double major.
-As well as traditional psychology units, study topics such as law, human physiology, sports psychology or human resource management.
+As well as traditional psychology units, you study topics such as law, human physiology, sports psychology or human resource management.
 Alternatively, you can do the Psychology Extended major and focus almost exclusively on psychology studies.
 You can apply for entry into the Bachelor of Science (Honours) (Psychology) by achieving a qualifying grade point average for either bachelor degree.

 Course Information